Housing Enforcement, Property Standards & Disrepair

 For more information please contact our Property Standards Officer:

-Property Standards Enforcement Officer
+Joanne Lomax Property Standards and Enforcement Officer

 Telephone 01386 565631 - between 9am-5pm, Monday-Friday